Staff recruitment

 Trustees, owners and directors of early years and childcare settings who make up the registered person with Ofsted must apply for DBS checks via the Ofsted application portal.
 This also applies to anyone living or working in a childminder's household.

-As an employer, you can ask for permission to view their original DBS check and carry out an instant free online check of any new information relating to their record.
-Volunteers can register for free.
+As an employer, you can carry out an instant check of any new information relating to their record if the applicant is a member of the subscription service.

 Paying your staff